zchicoine/KEE/README.md

 Key Element Extraction script
 - Read email from Email Server (Gmail)
-- categories emails to ship position, personal and not ship position
+- categorizes emails to ship position, personal or not ship position
 - Create array of hashes to pass to Email Recognition script

 ## Installation